 To create oxygen on Mars, Hecht and his colleagues are working on a concept called in-situ resource utilization (ISRU).
 Essentially, that means making use of what is already on Mars to create what we need.

-They have built an experiment called MOXIE (Mars Oxygen In-Situ Resource Utilization Experiment), which will travel to Mars on the NASA Perseverance rover when it launches this summer.
-This mini version of a potentially much bigger device takes in carbon dioxide, which is plentiful in the martian atmosphere, and produces oxygen.
+They have built an experiment called MOXIE (Mars Oxygen In-Situ Resource Utilization Experiment), which was handily carried to Mars along with the NASA Perseverance rover that successfully landed in February 2021.
+MOXIE is effectively a miniature version of a potentially much bigger device that takes in carbon dioxide, which is plentiful in the martian atmosphere, and produces oxygen.

 That might sound complicated, but in fact, the device is similar to something well-known here on Earth.
 “MOXIE is very much like a fuel cell,” Hecht said.
 “It’s almost identical.
 If you took a fuel cell and reversed the two wires coming in, you would have an electrolysis system.
 That means if this were a fuel cell, you’d have a fuel and an oxidizer that turn out a stable molecule.
 If it were carbon monoxide as the fuel and oxygen, it would make carbon dioxide.
 You also get out electricity.

 “If you run it in reverse, you have to put in carbon dioxide, and you have to put in electricity.
 But you get out carbon monoxide and oxygen.
 This is how we know how to do this.”

-This seemingly simple idea is radical because it tackles a problem barely anyone outside of the space community thinks of as a problem: Producing oxygen.
+This seemingly simple idea is radical because it tackles a problem that barely anyone outside of the space community thinks of as a problem: Producing oxygen.
 “Nobody wants to make oxygen on Earth — we have no reason to,” Hecht said.
 “We have plenty of it everywhere.
 But we have a lot of knowledge due to fuel cells.”